jbcodeforce/refarch-eda-data-consistency/README.md

-# EDA - Data Consistency and Replication
+# EDA - Data Replication

-This repository includes a set of documents for best practices around data replication between two Kafka clusters and data consistency practices.

-Better to read in [BOOK format](https://ibm-cloud-architecture.github.io/refarch-eda-data-consistency).
+This repository includes scripts and sample test code to support Mirror Maker 2 labs.

+Updated 7/25/2020.

+To learn more about Mirror Maker 2, see our summary in [this note](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-mirrormaker/).

 ## Requirements